 - We advocate and lobby on behalf of artists and freelancers in sector wide strategic conversations and ensure they are at the table too.

-- Artist Support Activists
+- Artist Support Sessions

 - TB Assemblies

 - Advocacy & Lobbying